Find Cheap Auto Insurance Quotes in Your Area

 Comparison of the average cost of auto insurance by state

-Michigan has the highest rates for auto insurance, with drivers paying an average of $5,282 a year for minimum coverage.
-Iowa has the cheapest auto insurance; drivers in the state pay just $357 a year on average for minimum coverage.
-Check out the table below to see how average auto insurance premiums in your state compare to those in other states and to the national average.
-States are ordered from most to least expensive.
+Michigan has the highest rates for auto insurance, with drivers paying an average of $4,386 a year for minimum coverage.
+Iowa has the cheapest auto insurance — drivers in the state pay just $382 a year on average for minimum coverage.
+See how average auto insurance premiums in your state compare to those in other states and to the national average.

-The table also lists the average rates for full coverage, as well.
-Full coverage adds collision and comprehensive coverages on top of whatever the minimum state requirements are.
-Collision and comprehensive coverages ensure your own car is protected in the event of an accident, whereas minimum coverage in most states only protects damage done to another driver's person or property.
+Full coverage adds collision and comprehensive coverages on top of liability.
+Collision and comprehensive coverages ensure your own car is protected in the event of an accident, while minimum coverage in most states only protects damage done to another driver's person or property.

-Because car insurance is regulated at the state level, different states have different requirements for the minimum coverage drivers must have to drive legally on the road.
-There are typically five different kinds of insurance that states can require drivers to carry.
-These include:
+Because car insurance is regulated at the state level, states have different requirements for the minimum coverage drivers must have to drive legally.
+There are typically five kinds of insurance that states can require drivers to carry, including: